 How many of us have that family project we agreed to do still sitting on that backburner because it's lower priority than paying work?
 Money has a noticeable effect on how we focus our work.

 The Matt Brailsford Rule

 When participating in Dave's twitter conversation, Matt Brailsford (yes, that Matt Brailsford!) spoke of his personal rule for conference speaking:

 - Is it a local meetup?
 Then he covers all his own costs.

 - Is it a not for profit conference?
 Then he expects at least his ticket and expenses covered.

 - Is it for profit?
 Then he expects his ticket, expenses, and time all compensated.

 Every speaker should have their own red lines on compensation, but Matt's are good outlines.
 I think we can all agree that the first and last items in that list make sense, but it's that middle one that (by Matt's own admission) gets tricky, because it's where 99% of all Umbraco festivals fit.

-To the best of my knowledge, no conferences in the Umbraco space draw a profit.
-Umbraco HQ intentionally operates Codegarden at a loss to maximize what they can do for the community, and most national level events are agency operated.
+I can't think of another conference other than Codegarden itself that constitutes "for profit" in the Umbraco festival space.
+Most national level events are agency ran.
 And virtually all of them are "labors of love" that operate at a loss.
 Some are done with the hopes of acquiring some sort of meaningful kickback through later work as a form of marketing, but most agencies are more than aware of how they're yearly losses, a sunk cost for the sake of the community.